 I really liked the way they responded and if a few months down the line I do see them launching laptop skins, I will know they went full circle with their social listening efforts.

-Here are the top 4 reasons why you should integrate social listening to your online marketing efforts:
+Top 4 reasons why you should integrate social listening to your online marketing efforts

 Engage with followers and customers

 There’s a high chance that the people who are already are your customers are also following you on your social media handles, provided your pages are updated and you are continuously adding new content to it.